 IDEX Biometrics – Let’s Talk Testing

-In our fifth Let’s Talk post on how IDEX Biometrics is more than just a component supplier, Andrew Robinson, Director of Programme Management at IDEX Biometrics talks about the broad range of testing that IDEX carries out.
+In our fifth 2021 Let’s Talk post on how IDEX Biometrics is more than just a component supplier, Andrew Robinson, Director of Program Management at IDEX Biometrics talks about the extensive range of testing that IDEX carries out on its biometric sensors.

-We use computer simulations to improve performance, reliability and time to market, we validate the performance of the fingerprint sensors or fingerprint modules against the customer specification and we carry out card testing by mimicking real life in our labs.
+We use computer simulations to improve performance, reliability and time to market, we validate the performance of the fingerprint sensors against the customer specification and we carry out card testing by mimicking real life in our labs.

 Using Computer Simulations to improve Performance, Reliability and Time to Market